tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

-A general overview of the process
+A general overview of the process;
 - Import required libraries
 - Develop model using both Gradient Descent and Normal Equation
 - Test Model using both methods on a dataset and compare with Sklearn out-of-the box model using